-The Host Profiler utility (xiv\host\profiler) collects comprehensive configuration information from the host on which it is run, and creates a profile based on the collected information.
+The Host Profiler utility (xiv_host_profiler) collects comprehensive configuration information from the host on which it is run, and creates a profile based on the collected information.

-By default, the host profile is saved to a file and uploaded to supported XIV systems (of microcode version 11.2 or later).
+By default, the host profile is saved to a file and uploaded to supported XIV storage systems.
 The profile can then be shared with different IBM internal technical support systems.